How It All Began

 Teaching artistic gymnastics at the Elite Gymnastics Academy CIC, London, 2018

-After the successful defence of his PhD thesis on nutrition and physical fitness of children practising gymnastics, Stefan was awarded the degree of Doctor of Philosophy at the National Sports Academy in Bulgaria in 2018
+After the successful defence of Stefan's PhD thesis on nutrition and physical fitness of children practising gymnastics, he was awarded the degree of Doctor of Philosophy at the National Sports Academy in Bulgaria in 2018

 With his gymnasts William and Matthew (left) from the Elite Gymnastics Academy, together with fitnes coach Pioter and gymnastics judge Damon at the London Gymnastics Championships in 2019